Available colors and finishes

 - wax coating: a light coat of a wax that creates a matte finish (not very durable)

 - epoxy coating: a coating of urethane epoxy that freezes the finish in place (probably last 10+ years)

 The wax coating won't last very long in a fountain.
 It's not meant to.
 When it deteriorates the spout color will change and respond to the elements.
 On one hand it may seem silly to offer something so ephemeral, but some of the most beautiful things in nature are transitory and ever changing.

 The epoxy, on the other hand, is fairly tough stuff.
 It's designed to seal the underlying color in place forever.
 Well … as long as possible - nothing lasts forever.
 Eventually the coating will deteriorate through a process called UV Degradation.
-How long will this take.
-I really don't know.
-I spoke to the epoxy manufacturer and they were noticeable tight lipped about the subject.
-I did manage to get a very quiet "it ought to last ten years in a pool" out of them.
+How long will this take is unknown.
+We've spoken to the epoxy manufacturer and they were noticeable tight lipped about the subject.
+When it does degrade enough to become unsightly we will refinish it.
+Read the product guarantee.

 Consider the context.
 A distressed fountain spout might look fantastic on a moss covered fountain in a little private curtyard.
 That same distressed spout wouldn't look so good on a formal swimming pool with marble mosaic.

 Consider your personality.
 If you need things to be neat and tidy all the time then the epoxy is for you.
 If you can live with chnge and a bit of chaos, then maybe the wax is a good choice.